Superbike editor John Hogan reveals what you need to think about while riding your bike in the winter weather.

 When you're checking your tyres, check your lights work and wipe any winter grime off them.
 Look for loose wires and bodywork screws, which may fall out and leave you stranded at the roadside in the rain.

 Get a good coating of a winter protection spray on the bike.
 Repeat the coating weekly until the spring to keep rust and corrosion away.

 If you leave your bike open to the elements, it might need repairs further down the line.
-Find out if your insurance covers repairs.

 If you're cold, your concentration can drift from paying attention to the road.